Skip to content

 • Hostname: The hostname as set on the server.

 • Status: This shows the status of the server within the last 5 minutes.
-The 3 different states are detailed here.
+The four different states are detailed here.
+You can hover over the status to get more details.

 • ID: This is a unique ID that represents the server.
 This ID is used in the configuration of the server, in the API and any any audit logs.